There are many myths surrounding masturbation, but is there any truth to the theory that masturbation can make your hair fall out?

 People often find masturbation difficult to discuss, which may explain why this topic attracts so many myths.

-However, these myths rarely hold water, and masturbation is a regular part of life for many people — in a survey of more than 2,000 adults, 80 percent of men and women reported masturbating.
+However, these myths rarely hold water, and masturbation is a regular part of life for many people — in a survey of more than 2,000 adults,

 In this article, we take a closer look at why people think that masturbation might cause hair loss.
 We also investigate other masturbation myths and facts, and look at real causes of hair loss.